open-voice-interoperability/docs-archived/vocabulary.md

 - **Natural Language Processing (NLP)** - a service and a branch of artificial intelligence that helps computers communicate with humans in their language and scales other language-related tasks.
 NLP helps structure highly complicated, unstructured human utterance and vice-versa.
 Natural Language Understanding is a subset of NLP that is responsible for understanding the meaning of the user's utterance and classifying it into proper intents.

 ## O
+- **Organization** - a group of individuals brought together for a specific purpose, including the creation, transaction, and delivery of products or services.
+Examples would include a for-profit business, a not-for-profit group, or government agency.
 ## P
 - **Platform** - The collection of components (the environment) needed to execute a voice application.
 Examples of platforms include the Amazon and Google platforms that execute voice applications.